open-mmlab/mmcv/docs/en/community/contributing.md

 ### Pull Request Workflow

 If you're not familiar with Pull Request, don't worry!
 The following guidance will tell you how to create a Pull Request step by step.
-If you want to dive into the develop mode of Pull Request, you can refer to the [official documents](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
+If you want to dive into the development mode of Pull Request, you can refer to the [official documents](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)

 #### 1. Fork and clone